Act of oath of six Ingush clans to Russia: History

-According to historians numerous Ingush clans approached the Russians since the 18th century, petitioning for the integration into the Russian Empire.
-First diplomatic relationships were achieved in 1770, when 24 elders took the oath to join Russia near the village of Angusht between the 4th and 6 March.
-The location of this event, the village Angusht, is the namesake of the Ingush people.
+First diplomatic relationships between the Ingush and the Russian Empire were achieved in 1770, when 24 elders of 24 villages took the oath to join Russia near the village of Angusht between the 4th and 6 March.
+The location of this event, the village Angusht, is the namesake of the Ingush people, who in Russian reports of the first half of the 18th century became known as Angushtins, Angushi, or Ingushi.
+Johann Anton Güldenstädt, who was present during the events of March 1770, wrote that they were known as "Kisti" and "Ingushi", but called themselves "Galga".